openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/CPU.md

 > In that case it is better to run inference on one socket (please see [deployment optimization guide (additional configurations)](@ref openvino_docs_deployment_optimization_guide_dldt_optimization_guide_additional) for details).

 ### Dynamic shapes
-CPU plugin provides full support for models with dynamic shapes.
+CPU plugin provides full functional support for models with dynamic shapes in terms of the opset coverage.

+> **NOTE**: CPU plugin does not support tensors with dynamically changing rank.
+In case of an attempt to infer a model with such tensors an error `"CPU plug-in doesn't support <op_type> operation with dynamic rank.
+Operation name: <op_name>"` will be generated.

+Dynamic shapes support introduce some additional overheads on memory management and may limit internal runtime optimizations.
-But from the performance standpoint, it should be understood that the more degrees of freedom we have, the more difficult it is to achieve the best performance.
+The more degrees of freedom we have, the more difficult it is to achieve the best performance.
-The most flexible configuration is the fully undefined shape, when we do not apply any constraints to the shape dimensions.
+The most flexible configuration is the fully undefined shape, when we do not apply any constraints to the shape dimensions, which is the most convenient approach.

-@snippet snippets/cpu/dynamic_shape.cpp undefined_shape

-In such configuration we will have high memory consumption since we can not estimate the total memory amount that can be allocated in advance and effectively reused.
+But reducing the level of uncertainty will bring performance gains.
-To reduce memory consumption through memory reuse, and as a result achieve better cache locality, which in its turn leads to better inference performance, it is better to use dynamic shapes with defined upper bounds.
+We can reduce memory consumption through memory reuse, and as a result achieve better cache locality, which in its turn leads to better inference performance, if we explicitly set dynamic shapes with defined upper bounds.

 @snippet snippets/cpu/dynamic_shape.cpp defined_upper_bound

-> **NOTE**: Some runtime optimizations works better if the model shapes are known in advance.
-This means that for the best performance, it is better to use static shapes, of course if it is applicable to the specific problem.
+Some runtime optimizations works better if the model shapes are known in advance.
+Therefore, if the input data shape is not changed between inference calls, it is recommended to use a model with static shapes or reshape the existing model with the static input shape to get the best performance.

+@snippet snippets/cpu/dynamic_shape.cpp static_shape

 See [dynamic shapes guide](../ov_dynamic_shapes.md) for more details.